xinhuang/NAntFind/README.md

 ----
 TODO
 ----
-* If no version is specified, and default cannot be located, returns the most updated package/file
+* Support version specification: use gems syntax
 * Allow substution in find module
 * A more flexible and easy to use DSL